Penny on M.A.R.S.

-Penny on M.A.R.S. is an Italian teen dramedy television series that premiered on Disney Channel in Italy on May 7, 2018.
+Penny on M.A.R.S. is an Italian teen dramedy television series that premiered on Disney Channel in Italy on 7 May 2018.
 The series is a spin-off of the Italian series Alex & Co.
-The series is commissioned by 3Zero2 in cooperation with The Walt Disney Company Italy.
-The series premiered on June 4, 2018, on Disney Channel in the United Kingdom.
+The series is commissioned by 3Zero2 in cooperation with The Walt Disney Company Italy and Rai Ragazzi.
+The series premiered on 4 June 2018, on Disney Channel in the United Kingdom.
 In April 2018, the series was renewed for a second season which premiered on 18 February 2019.
 The show's third and final season premiered on 17 February 2020, also in the United Kingdom.

 Plot

 Penny passes the auditions to enter the M.A.R.S. high school, one of the most exclusive performing arts schools in the world.
 The M.A.R.S. has strict rules and is very competitive, and Penny and her schoolmates have to pass a daily test.
 Penny has enrolled with a fake name to hide her identity as the daughter of Bakìa, a popular singer of the time, to acquire esteem in her own right separate from her mother's.
 Bakìa had previously enrolled her daughter in a boarding school in Switzerland so that she could have a "normal" childhood and not hinder her career.

 The only one at the M.A.R.S. who knows her real identity is Camilla, Penny's best friend.
 Sharing a sister-like relationship until they fall for the same boy, Penny will also have to solve the mystery of who her father is.